steelburn/ai-stack-build/LESSONS_LEARNED.md

 3. **Security First**: Design security into every component
 4. **Monitor Relentlessly**: You can't manage what you can't measure
 5. **Plan for Scale**: Design for growth from day one
+6. **Design for Automation**: Support both interactive and non-interactive execution
+7. **Validate All Paths**: Test configuration file paths and port mappings thoroughly
+8. **Test in Target Environment**: Verify functionality in containerized/production context

 ### For Complex Systems
 1. **Consistent Patterns**: Establish and enforce consistent design patterns